caprica/vlcj/README.md

    in the vast majority of cases
  - API support for multiple logos (in series, not concurrent)
  - logo and marquee now work without having to explicitly enable the respective native modules
+ - there is now better support for media generally (e.g. using media without a media player, for parsing meta data etc), and also better support for media-lists (e.g. it should now be easier to manage your own play-lists)

 There have also been a lot of more general improvements to freshen up the codebase, make it more maintainable for the future, and to clear some legacy issues that have dogged the project for quite some time.